 - Proficiency in research design and quantitative and qualitative analysis related to the evaluation of criminal justice practices, programs, and policies, and to the etiology of crime in applied settings.

 - Competence sufficient to evaluate and resolve the ethical issues in criminal justice practice and implement, manage, and lead organizational changes and reforms to prevent or respond effectively to them.

 - An ability to synthesize, evaluate, recognize implications and communicate effectively using scholarly sources of information connected to crime theory and policy.

 - An understanding of leadership theories and skills as they pertain to managing and leading criminal justice organizations.

 You can earn an MS in Criminal Justice by completing the Graduate Certificate in Criminal Justice along with four elective courses from the CJ master’s program.
-To be eligible for the degree, you must apply for admission and be accepted into the degree program.
-Consult with a graduate admissions advisor to learn more about this option.
+Students currently enrolled in a graduate certificate who are interested in transitioning into a master’s degree should contact their academic advisor to declare their interest in this pathway.
+A new master’s degree application is not required.
+Connect with a graduate admissions advisor at email@example.com to learn more about this option.

 Criminal Justice Graduate Certificate Curriculum

 MET CJ 571 Criminal Justice Administration and Ethics

 Plus one elective from the following list: